ket0x4/watsap-oss/installer/README.md

 - Git

 ## Usage
+- clone watsap repository
+- put builder in the `installer` directory
 - Run program and fill in the required fields.
 - Click "Build" to generate the installer.